 Oral supplementation with 15 grams glycine daily caused a significant 25% decrease in reactive species that are a result of excess abdominal fat.
 This shows that glycine plays an important role in balancing the redox reactions in the human body and protects against oxidative damage in patients with metabolic syndrome.

-Glycine supplementation ranges of 1 to 3 gram daily.
-However, some studies have shown that 15-45 grams supplementation has no apparent side effects.
+Glycine recommendation range from of 1 to 10 gram daily, depending on the indication.
+Studies have shown that 15-45 grams of glycine per day have no apparent side effects.